Copywriter

 If you’re looking for a job as a copywriter then one piece of good news is that many companies won’t have strict requirements for qualifications or certifications.
 As long as you can prove you are a good writer, you stand a fair chance.

 With that said, one thing which is really important is having a good portfolio to showcase your creativity and excellent writing.
+If you can really impress a company with a great presentation of your craft, you stand a chance - no matter your age or formal education.
 As with any role, requirements will likely vary between companies.

 Lifestyle